Ian Paolo M. Acosta

 The promotion of liberty is secured by the provisions of the bill as the bill never in itself prescribes but suggests and provides different choices individuals and couples can make with regard their reproductive health.
 Different researches have testified for the country’s need for an improved RH management program.
 Given that a better reproductive health provision can give women, men, children, and every member of the society greater opportunity to improve their well-being- to emancipate them from many health implications of unmet reproductive needs- the bill can be a tool to improve and secure not only selected members of the society’s quality of life but the whole society at large.

-Amartya Sen, using development ethics perspective, posits the idea that, development should be understood beyond positivist measures and modernization.
+Amartya Sen, using development ethics perspective, posits the idea that, development should be understood beyond positivist measures and modernization.[6]
+Accordingly, development should be rather aimed through the expansion of human capabilities and functionings.

 If promoting people’s comprehensive reproductive health rights can secure citizens longer and nourished living, make people avoid preventable causes of morbidity, and give everyone a greater chance of pursuing a better quality of living, what would make such effort unconscientious and/or unjust?

-[7] Care is thus to be provided to those most in need.
+Care ethics says that many human relationships involve persons who are vulnerable, dependent, ill, and frail, and the desirable moral response is attached attentiveness to needs, not detached respect for rights.[7]
+Care is thus to be provided to those most in need.
 While another contention to the bill is its being too pro-women’s health, the history of marginalization and subordination of women’s health concerns cannot be denied.
 Women are most in need of reproductive health provision.
 Following care ethics, women’s reproductive health is needed to be given guaranty as well as priority.

 “The better that women are, the better that everyone else will be” a saying goes.
 The logic of the saying therefore suggests that the simple provision of women’s rights to decide for their bodies and health is a leap forward for the betterment of everyone.